SEE OVER 400 ITEMS WITH REDUCED UK SHIPPING RATES HERE

 Image shows Socks Yeah DK yarn which contains Merino Wool | Yarn Worx

-What are the main benefits of merino wool?
+What are the benefits of using merino wool?

 If you hold a ball of merino wool in one hand and a ball of standard wool in the other, you're sure to feel a difference.
 Because its fibre is smoother, merino is softer to the touch, with far less itchiness.
 This makes it more suitable to be worn against the skin, as it's less likely to irritate.
 The fibre is also longer than most wool fibres, which means that pilling is less of a problem.
 As a result, garments knitted from merino will generally look better for longer.